Using Moira in Your Own App

 }

-This function is one of the delegation methods Moira provides.
-It is called at the end of the reset handler to allow the client to perform special actions.
+This function is one of the delegation methods provided by Moira.
+It is called at the end of the reset handler, allowing the client to perform any special actions required.

-Other functions do have a non-empty implementation such as functions for accessing memory.
-E.g., this is how read8 and read16 are implemented in vAmiga:
+Other functions, however, have non-empty implementations, such as those for memory access.
+For example, here’s how read8 and read16 are implemented in vAmiga:

 u8